weaddquality/gsharp/README.txt

  - Use VIPM to create installer.
 See readme in VIPM-folder
  - Project provider “bootcamp” for uploading to NI Tools network.
  - https://basecamp.com/2299158/projects/4706160/
- - Use this form to upload new installer: https://form.jotform.com/72135974330960
+ - Use this form to upload new installer or make changes on tools network: https://form.jotform.com/72135974330960 (labview tools network contact: labviewtoolsnetwork@ni.com)
+ -
- - Announcement on G#-forum
+ - MAke an announcement on the G#-forum